Certified Business Economist

 - Continuing Education/Renewal.
 Designees may renew their CBE by completing 30 hours of continuing education every two years

 Today’s business economists and analysts are expected to master a wide array of disciplines.
 The CBE examination is based on an advanced body of knowledge, developed and reviewed by leading business economists to ensure that it reflects the most relevant information and core competencies demanded by today’s top employers.
+The CBE examination is developed and administered by NABE.

 The CBE Exam is designed to be a comprehensive multiple-choice assessment, testing a candidate’s practical and applied knowledge in the following areas: